mdavidson9/docs.balsamiq.com/content/editor/b3/transition.md

 * * *

-## What about Your Other Products - myBalsamiq and Atlassian Server Add-ons?
+## What about Your Other Products - myBalsamiq and Atlassian Server Add-Ons?

 Our new file format and user interface is coming to all of our products soon.
 In the meantime, you can [import](../importing/) and [export](../exporting/#exporting-for-use-in-a-previous-version) ZIP files or individual BMMLs, but you might just want to wait until BMPR comes to your other Balsamiq product.
 Everything will all work seamlessly soon - thanks for your patience.